IITBombayWeb/intapp/docroot/modules/contrib/simple_fb_connect/README.txt

 Simple FB Connect module allows users to register and login to your Drupal site with their Facebook account.

-INSTALLATION INSTURCTIONS AND MODULE HANDBOOK
+INSTALLATION INSTRUCTIONS AND MODULE HANDBOOK
 ---------------------------------------------
 Installation instructions and other documentation for Drupal 8 can be found from the module handbook: